Dotneteer/kliveide/docs/_posts/documents/2021-01-01-statements.md

 ## The IFUSED/IFNUSED Statements

-__SpectNetIDE__ offers a similar construct to IF..ELIF..ELSE..ENDIF, using the IFUSED or IFNUSED statement instead of IF.
+__Klive__ offers a similar construct to IF..ELIF..ELSE..ENDIF, using the IFUSED or IFNUSED statement instead of IF.
 These new statements are specialized forms of IF.
 You can use these statements to emit code depending on whether a symbol (label, `.EQU`, `.VAR`, structure, or structure field) exists and has already been used by the code preceding the IFUSED/IFNUSED statement.

 Here are a few examples: